wrclark/lis3dh/README.md

 ## Implementation
 This driver requires the user to implement the following interface functions:

-This project has example interface code for I2C and SPI used on Raspberry Pi 4
+This project has example interface code for I2C and SPI used on Raspberry Pi 4 and STM32
 ```c
 /* initialise the "interface" */
 int init(void);